OpenBB-finance/OpenBB/website/content/terminal/usage/basics/index.md

 ### Additional Global Commands

-The commands listed below are not displayed on a Terminal menu, but are active globally.
+The commands listed below are not displayed on any Terminal menu, but are available from any location in the Terminal.

 | Function Key |                                       Description |
 | :----------- | ------------------------------------------------: |